 - Successfully represented Durable Medical Equipment (DME) supplier in Medi-care administrative hearings seeking recovery of millions of dollars.

 - In the case of Bode v.
-Los Angeles Metropolitan Medical Center, Mr. Fenton secured $2.1 Million jury verdict against Los Angeles Medical Metropolitan Center in one of the largest jury verdicts stemming from a hospital peer review hearing.
+Los Angeles Metropolitan Medical Center, Mr. Fenton secured $2.1 million jury verdict against Los Angeles Medical Metropolitan Center in one of the largest jury verdicts stemming from a hospital peer review hearing.
 (August 2012)

 - Mr. Fenton has several decisions that were published by the appellate courts in disputes involving the Department of Health Services.
 In Grier vs. Department of Health Services (2000), and in UAPD vs. Department of Health Services as trial counsel, Mr. Fenton won important cases on behalf of physicians facing huge extrapolated audit demands and established precedents which limited the ability of the Department of Health Services to unfairly audit physicians.

-- In Florence Western Medical Clinic vs. Coye, Mr. Fenton established the precedent that physicians may be able to avoid repayment entirely or obtain a reduction in claimed overpayments where there is delay by the DHS.
+- In Florence Western Medical Clinic vs. Coye, Mr. Fenton established the precedent that physicians may be able to avoid repayment entirely or obtain a reduction in claimed overpayments where there is a delay by the DHS.